Add a New Cluster Profile

 • Role Administrator

 The default AWS quotas need to be increased to ensure the AWS account is capable of creating and running multiple clusters at the same time.
 The Configuring an AWS account section of the OpenShift document include general instructions on configuring the quotas.
-We make the following recommendations:
+We make the following recommendations to be requested on us-east-1, us-east-2, us-west-1, us-west-2 regions separately:

 • Simple Storage Service (S3): Bucket Limit: 1000